 Despite only being part of the F1 schedule for the last 6 years, the Singapore Grand Prix is a date fixed firmly in the calendar of many F1 fans.
 Being the only night race, this city track uses more than 1,500 light projectors each with 2,000-watt white metal halide lamps, giving it luminosity of over four times that of a football stadium.
 The 5.065km race track will see drivers battling each other over 61 laps with a total distance of 308.828km, tackling the likes of the Singapore Sling and Memorial Corner.
 Whilst the drivers concentrate on the track, spectators can enjoy the sight of the cars flying past the city’s landmarks, including City Hall and St. Andrews’ Cathedral.
 With the track being based right in the city, it offers the opportunity for F1 enthusiasts to really make the most of their time in Asia, by getting out an exploring all Singapore has to offer.

-2014 Formula 1 Singapore Airlines Singapore Grand Prix With Travel
+Pre-register for 2015 Formula 1 Singapore Airlines Singapore Grand Prix Breaks

 Sign up for all the latest news, special offers, competitions and giveaways.
 Let us know which sport you are particularly interested in and we will send you 'sport specific' offers!